profweiliu/environmental-design-capstone/assignments.md

 On February 2, you will be introduced to the final project for this course.
 This assignment serves as the preliminary research phase, intended to help the class understand the project context and prepare for upcoming activities.

-For this assignment, the class will be divided into groups of **4–5** students.
-Group formation applies only to this assignment; groups may change for future tasks.
+For this assignment, the class will be divided into task-based groups of **4–5** students.

+There are six tasks.
+Each student will be assigned one task.
+Students assigned to the same task are encouraged to coordinate and discuss how they plan to approach the work, identify sub-tasks.
+This is not a group project, each student is responsible for producing and submitting their own individual work.

+Groupings apply only to this assignment; groups may change for future tasks.

 Submissions should be in Word or a compatible format.
 Quality is more important than length.

-All groups should be prepared to briefly present their findings during class on February 9.
+All students should be prepared to briefly present their findings during class on February 9.

-### Group Tasks
+### Tasks

-Each group will be responsible for **one** of the following research components:
+Each student will be responsible for **one** of the following research components:
 - **History of the Place**
   Research the historical development of the study area across multiple dimensions (e.g., settlement patterns, economic development, transportation, and major transformations).
 Use concise narratives and relevant images to illustrate the evolution of the place.
 - **Basemap**